 Lee Miller, photographer and photojournalist, was the only female combat photographer in Europe during World War II and the first female photojournalist to bear witness to the horrors of the German concentration camps.

-During World War II Miller served as correspondent for Vogue, the magazine for which she had once modeled.
+During World War II, Miller reinvented herself as a photojournalist and served as a correspondent for Vogue, the magazine for which she had once modeled.
 Her images of the London Blitz and Britain under siege were featured in the 1941 book, “Grim Glory.”
-She also documented the liberation of Paris and the horrors of the Nazi concentration camps.
+After the United States entered the war, she became a war correspondent in 1944 and was in the front line of the Allied advance from Normandy to Paris and then into Germany.
+She documented the liberation of Paris and the horrors of the Nazi concentration camps.
 On April 29, 1945, she entered newly liberated Dachau and photographed the evidence of the Nazis’ extermination of Jews and other enemies of the Third Reich in starkly accurate photographs.

 Miller afterwards photographed dying children in a hospital, post-war peasant life, corpses of Nazi officers, and the execution of Prime Minister Laszlo Bardossy.
-During her life, Miller did little to promote her own photography, It is through the efforts of her son Anthony Penrose that her work is known today.
+During her life, Miller did little to promote her own photography.
+Her son Anthony Penrose knew nothing of her work as a photographer.
+It was only after her death that his wife found some 60,000 of Miller’s prints hidden in her home.
+Since then, Penrose has promoted her work.
+It is because of him that her work is known today.

 Penrose feels that his mother’s alcoholism and clinical depression were caused by PTSD, due to her childhood rape, her father’s sexual exploitation, and the horrors of war.